ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 Note that the `key` attribute values are always given as strings.
 In the case of boolean or number mappings, this value is parsed to the appropriate type, so that it can properly be compared to the values from the row records.

 When none of the given mappings match the record value for a cell, that cell will be empty.
-Alternatively, we could provide support for marking a mapping with a `default` attribute that would cause it to be chosen when no other values matched.
-This would be equivalent to the `placeholder` configuration we provide on `nimble-table-column-text` and `nimble-table-column-anchor`.
-I don't think we need to support this initially.
+Alternatively, if one of the mappings has the `default` attribute, it will match when no other mappings have.
+This is equivalent to the `placeholder` configuration we provide on `nimble-table-column-text` and `nimble-table-column-anchor`.

-If multiple mappings in a column have the same key, an error will be thrown.
+If multiple mappings in a column have the same key, an error flag will be set on the table's validity object.

-If an invalid `icon` value is passed to `nimble-mapping-icon`, an error will be thrown.
+If an invalid `icon` value is passed to `nimble-mapping-icon`, an error flag will be set on the table's validity object.
+An invalid `icon` value is any element that does not derive from `Icon`.

-`nimble-table-column-icon` supports only `nimble-mapping-icon` and `nimble-mapping-spinner` as mapping elements.
-Any others will result in an error being thrown. `nimble-table-column-mapping` supports all mapping elements.
+`nimble-table-column-icon` supports only `nimble-mapping-icon` and `nimble-mapping-spinner` as mapping elements. `nimble-table-column-mapping` supports only `nimble-mapping-string`.
+Unsupported mappings will result in an error flag being set on the table's validity object.

 Text in a grouping header or in the cell will be ellipsized and gain a tooltip when the full text is too long to display.